-The student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 400–450 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 150–200 words.
+The student is required to provide a thread in response to the provided prompt for each discussion and reply to 2 other classmates’ threads.

 The student is required to respond to a topic provided by the course instructor.
 The essay should be 200–250 words in current AMA format.

-The student will select a specific topic for his or her Research Paper.
+The student will select a specific topic of the Research Paper.
 The topic selection will be submitted to the instructor for approval.

-The student will create a detailed outline for the Final Version of the Research Paper.
+The student will create a detailed outline for the Final Submission of the Research Paper.